Discover the Joy of Powdered Donuts

 - Sifter for powdered sugar

-- 2 cups all-purpose flour - ½ cup granulated sugar - 2 teaspoons baking powder - 1 teaspoon salt - 2 large eggs - ⅓ cup neutral baking oil - 1 cup powdered sugar for coating - Fresh ground nutmeg optional
+- 2 cups all-purpose flour - ½ cup granulated sugar - 2 teaspoons baking powder - 1 teaspoon salt - 2 large eggs - ⅓ cup neutral baking oil - 1 cup powdered sugar for coating - Fresh ground nutmeg optional Preheat the oven to 350°F.

 In a large bowl, mix the dry ingredients: flour, sugar, baking powder, and salt.